omniaintranet/OmniaDocsG2/working-with-documents/reading-controlled-documents/index.rst

 Reading controlled documents
 =============================

-To make controlled documents available for users you add a Document Rrllup block to a suitable page.
+To make controlled documents available for users you add a Document rollup block to a suitable page.
 Heres's an example of how a controlled documents list can look for users:

 .. image:: controlled-documents-list-new2.png